 Confidentiality is the prevention of the intentional or unintentional unauthorized disclosure of contents.
 Loss of confidentiality can occur in many ways.
 For example, loss of confidentiality can occur through the intentional release of private company information or through a misapplication of network rights.

 Some of the elements of telecommunications used to ensure confidentiality are as follows:

+- □ Network security protocols

-Network authentication services
+- Network authentication services

-Data encryption services
+- Data encryption services

 Integrity